 14.4.3.
 When determining sanctions, the adjudicator should take note of 14.3.21, and specify any sanctions that will not be suspended if an appeal is lodged.
-Sanctions that can be specified in this way include:
+Sanctions that can be specified in this way are limited to those that are intended to prevent future harm and include: